nabuhant/CustomerSegmentation/README.md

 PostgreSQL with AWS cloud is used for the database requirement.
 Data tables have been created to organize data and its functionality.
 Customer segmentation ERD has been created to further elaborate the data and its attributes.
-Project architecture has been implemented using google collab (ConnectDB File) .
-Spark session has been integrated  with machine learning provisional database.
+Project architecture has been implemented using google collab (ConnectDB File).
+Spark session has been integrated with the machine learning provisional database.

 #### Database Mock Up (Preferably a ERD - Entity Relationship Diagram)
 ![Customer segmentation ERD](https://user-images.githubusercontent.com/96637236/179373640-56fca98c-a7c3-44d7-b189-596236bc2d3e.png)